 - Default pick: FTMO (11 years operating, refundable challenge fee).
-Skip-the-test pick: The5%ers Instant Funding
+Small-ticket pick: The5%ers High Stakes from $19 (see the trust note below)

 - Budget picks: FundingPips (from $19) and ThinkCapital (from $35.10 during sales, TradingView support)